DrParanoya/IWWI/README.md

 > - All Items Mode ignores the selected item and attempts to purchase *any* item listed for a price at or below your configured maximum.

 ---
+### 🗿 Stone ESP
+A module that will find player placed blocks and alert you by making a esp around it and with chosable chat feedback
+- **False detection:** there can be some false detection sometimes if there is specific structeres
+- **Where to use:** The stone esp is ment to be used in the air using a elytra or just over the ground in general
+---

 ## 🔧 Setup & Installation